rhel-labs/learn-katacoda/openscap/step2.md

 << OUTPUT ABRIDGED >>
 </pre>

+>__NOTE:__ Each profile in the output has a title which describes the profile and corresponding Id.
+For this lab, we are interested in the PCI-DSS profile, and the corresponding Id is *xccdf_org.ssgproject.content_profile_pci-dss*.

 A profile contains generic security recommendations that apply to all Red Hat Enterprise Linux installations and additional security recommendations that are specific to the intended usage of a system.
 To obtain information about a specific profile, specify the *--profile* option.

 `oscap info --profile xccdf_org.ssgproject.content_profile_pci-dss /usr/share/xml/scap/ssg/content/ssg-rhel8-ds.xml`{{execute T1}}